alihusseinabdulkalaq/Ethical-Access-to-Mobile-Files/README.md

 Android Penetration Testing Utility

 This project provides an Android penetration testing utility designed for educational purposes and security assessments.
-It enables users to generate and manage payloads for remote access to Android devices, incorporating Metasploit functionalities such as session management and payload creation via a command-line interface (CLI).
+It enables users to generate and manage payloads for remote access to Android devices, incorporating Metasploit functionalities such as session management and payload creation.

 ---